Sparse MoEs meet Efficient Ensembles: Preliminaries

 \subsection{Ensembles of Neural Networks}

-\textbf{Ensembles.} We build on the idea of ensembles, which is a known scheme to improve the performance of individual models~\citep{hansen1990neural,geman1992neural, krogh1995neural,opitz1999popular,dietterich2000ensemble,Lakshminarayanan2017}.
+\paragraph{Ensembles.} We build on the idea of ensembles, which is a known scheme to improve the performance of individual models~\citep{hansen1990neural,geman1992neural, krogh1995neural,opitz1999popular,dietterich2000ensemble,Lakshminarayanan2017}.
 Formally, we assume a set of $M$ model parameters $\Theta = \{\vtheta_m\}_{m=1}^M$.
 We refer to $M$ as the \textit{ensemble size}.
 Prediction proceeds by computing $\frac{1}{M} \sum_{\vtheta \in \Theta} f(\vx; \vtheta)$, i.e., the average probability vector over the $M$ models.
 To assess the diversity of the predictions in the ensemble, we will use the KL divergence $\KL(f(\vx_t;\vtheta_m)\|f(\vx_t;\vtheta_{m'}))$ between the predictive distributions $f(\vx_t;\vtheta_m)$ and $f(\vx_t;\vtheta_{m'})$, averaged over the test input $\vx_t$ and all pairs $(m, m')$ of ensemble members.

-\textbf{Batch ensembles.} Ensembles differ in the way $\Theta$ is defined.
-Central to our study, \textit{batch ensembles} (BE) \citep{wen2020batchensemble} build the ensemble as a collection of submodels, with the parameters $\vtheta_m \in \Theta$ sharing components.
-This mitigates the computational and memory cost of ensembling, enabling one to improve the performance of the original model at little extra cost.
+\paragraph{Batch ensembles.} \citet{wen2020batchensemble} construct a \emph{batch ensemble} (BE) as a collection of submodels, with the parameters $\vtheta_m \in \Theta$ sharing components.
+This mitigates the computational and memory cost of ensembling, while still improving performance.
 We focus on the example of a single dense layer in $f$ with parameters $\mU \in \R^{D \times L}$, assuming no bias.
 BE defines $M$ copies of parameters $\{\mU_m\}_{m=1}^M $ so that $\mU_m = \mU \circ (\vr_m \vs_m^\top)$, where $\mU$ are parameters shared across ensemble members, and $\vr_m$ and $\vs_m$ are separate $D$- and $L$-dimensional vectors for ensemble member $m$.
-Given an input, the BE produces $M$ outputs, and the $M$ outputs are averaged after applying all layers.
+Given an input, BE produces $M$ outputs, which are averaged after applying all layers.
 Despite the simple rank-1 parametrization, BE leads to remarkable predictive performance and robustness~\citep{wen2020batchensemble}.
-Notably, the efficiency of BE relies on tiling the inputs to simultaneously predict with the $M$ ensemble members, an insight that we also exploit.
+Notably, the efficiency of BE relies on both the parameter sharing and the tiling of the inputs to predict with the $M$ ensemble members, two insights that we exploit in our paper.